FAQs on the Public Engagement Framework

 - How does the framework contribute to the University’s mission?

 Memorial University has undergone extensive processes to develop strategic frameworks in the three areas that are vital to fulfilling the institution’s mission: teaching and learning, research and public engagement.
 These frameworks are fundamentally complementary, with many areas of intersection and connection:

-The Teaching and Learning Framework that was formally adopted by Memorial’s Senate in May 2011 includes public engagement in its vision statement (encouraging the “communication of thought and interaction among students, educators, staff and the community”) and throughout its goals and principles.
+The teaching and learning that was formally adopted by Memorial’s Senate in May 2011 includes public engagement in its vision statement (encouraging the “communication of thought and interaction among students, educators, staff and the community”) and throughout its goals and principles.

 The Research Strategy Framework, adopted by Senate in September 2011, also strongly incorporates public engagement, calling for engaging with community partners and collaborators locally, nationally and internationally to create, share and apply research and to encourage, facilitate and value university-community research collaborations.
 The strategy supports fundamental and applied research excellence in areas of strategic opportunity and speaks to increasing opportunities for communication and collaboration with external partners and collaborators on research themes that are of particular strategic importance to Newfoundland and Labrador.

 The Public Engagement Framework provides the third element of the foundation on which Memorial will continue to grow and develop.

 Memorial’s faculties, centers and institutes, administrative units, student organizations and individual faculty members, students and staff are the University’s drivers of public engagement.

 The framework provides a long-term vision, values and goals, along with tangible objectives for these groups and individuals to work towards, both in terms of individual projects, and in relation to administrative planning and strategic decision-making.